Handing Over the Project to Another Team

 This is where we usually meet the project owner and learn about the project and the app.
 How should the project move along?

 When a project owner with an "almost ready" app comes to our software consulting company, there is going to be several discussions before we can start working on the app.
 An analysis and even soul-searching for the project owner is needed, to understand what went wrong and what were the causes of failure.
-We need to ensure that those causes are properly addressed and they cannot harm the project anymore.
+We need to ensure that those causes are properly addressed, and they cannot harm the project anymore.

-Transfering the Application Code
+Provide Access to the Application Code

-To work on the app the software engineers need access to the app source code.
+To work on the app, the engineers need access to the app source code.
 Normally the code is stored in a repository (like GitHub) under the project owner name, so the project owner has control over the codebase.
 But sometimes the project owner discovers that they do not have access to their own code and the repository is under control of the old team.
 It may require some extra persuasion by the project owner for the old team to finally give the code to the owner.

 When work on an app is resumed after a period of inactivity, the project owner often contemplates the technology choices initially made.
 Some recently appeared popular technology may seem attractive to be used for the app.